 - Traumatic brain injuries

 If you have suffered any of these devastating injuries in a workplace accident, you may be entitled to lifetime workers' compensation benefits—but you will likely have to fight for them.
 Most employers and their insurance companies will not voluntarily agree to designating your case as catastrophic.
 An experienced workers' compensation attorney can help pursue the compensation you deserve.

-Consult a Knowledgeable Attorney About Your Workers' Compensation Case
+Consult an Attorney About Your Ongoing Workers' Compensation Case

 At Rechtman & Spevak, our skilled workers' compensation attorneys can help you navigate the system in pursuit of the benefits to which you're entitled.
 We've helped numerous clients understand the changes that might occur to their workers' compensation benefits over time.
 If you have questions about your workers' compensation case, we can help.

 Contact our law firm using the numbers on this page or complete the online contact form to request an appointment for a free initial consultation to discuss the details of your case with us.